-Sudbury schools do not have any sort of academic curriculum.
+Sudbury schools do not promote a standard academic curriculum.
 The Sudbury style of education places its highest value on becoming a life-long learner, capable of self-directed education and dedication, over the traditional academic method of memorizing as much information as possible before graduation.
-In this way, we feel that our children are better equipped for whatever life as an adult may have in store, and more than 40 years of Sudbury education have shown that students leave school with the skills and knowledge necessary to follow their chosen path.
+In this way, your children are better equipped for adult life, and more than 40 years of Sudbury education have shown that students leave school with the skills and knowledge necessary to follow their chosen path.

 What if my child wants to (play video games / be on their phone) all day?

 Your child is always learning.
 They are constantly absorbing information from the environment around them and the task they are focused on.
 We expect for our students to go through a period of transition from having no hand in their education to realizing their new found responsibility to teach themselves anything they want to learn.
 (This transitional time is especially important if the student has had a bad experience in a school with a more “traditional” philosophy.)
 After they have pushed the boundaries as far as they want, they become bored, which is a great place to be!
 Great things are discovered and explored out of a place of boredom!

 Is Sudbury a good fit for my (ADHD/Autistic/Dyslexic/etc) child?

 This can be determined on an individual basis, just as we would determine a good fit for any student who wishes to enroll.
 However, we can provide patience and understanding, as well as a connection to various web programs designed to cater to certain individual needs.
 In fact, children who face difficulty in traditional settings tend to thrive in this model, as they can work through their challenges on their own schedule and without the stigma that comes with the expectation of conformity.

 Where are you located?
 What are your hours?